College of Pharmacy

 - Understand mechanism of effect of small molecule inhibitors

 Passage of virus in the presence of inhibitors will generate resistant virus and the researchers can sequence viral genomes to understand which viral gene products are important for inhibition and aspects of those proteins that interact with inibitors.
-They use MSI resources to help analyze large amounts of nucleic acid sequence data to understand how inhibitors function.
+The researchers use MSI resources to help analyze large amounts of nucleic acid sequence data to understand how inhibitors function.
 In addition, the researchers are developing reagents to understand replication of RNA viruses such as coronaviruses and to screen for coronavirus inhibitors.
 They have used MSI resources previously to analyze the nucleic acid sequence data from a candidate viral repicon and are continuing that analysis.